-- a.
-Be based upon clearly articulated goals reached by consensus of the school community - b.
-Be designed, directed by, and differentiated to meet the needs of affected professionals at each site - c.
-Support education professionals in meeting the needs of students - d.
-Be incorporated into and aligned with (not added to) professional work expectations - e.
-Be standards-referenced and incorporate effective practice, relevant data, and current research - f.
-Be supported by adequate resources - g.
-Be career-long, rigorous, and sustained - h.
-Stimulate intellectual development and leadership capacity - i.
-Balance individual priorities with the needs of the school and the district - j.
-Be modified in response to feedback from ongoing assessments and participants' evaluations - k.
-Preserve regular planning time for teachers
+- Be based upon clearly articulated goals reached by consensus of the school community - Be designed, directed by, and differentiated to meet the needs of affected professionals at each site

+Support education professionals in meeting the needs of 66 students

-- l.
-Provide- - training and ongoing support for the implementation of new and expanded programs/skills - training and ongoing support in the development of new and revised curricula and instructional strategies - time during the regular work day and work year for inquiry, research, reflection, and collaboration - time for individual and collaborative study of student data to improve student learning - opportunities for mentoring/peer coaching with colleagues on an ongoing basis - a depth of subject matter knowledge and a greater understanding of the impact of culture, gender, and learning styles - opportunities to assume new roles and career paths, including leadership positions - flexibility for collaboration of community partners with a variety of resources such as university-school partnerships, professional development schools, exchange programs, professional development resource centers, and cultural and business resources - opportunities for training by licensed health professionals in basic emergency lifesaving techniques, including CPR, AEDs, epinephrine injections, opioid antagonist medications (such as Narcan), and seizure management - training and ongoing support for the use of technology as an instructional tool.
+- Be incorporated into and aligned with (not added to) professional work expectations - Be standards-referenced and incorporate effective e. practice, relevant data, and current research - Be supported by adequate resources f. - Be career-long, rigorous, and sustained g. - Stimulate intellectual development and leadership h. capacity - Balance individual priorities with the needs of the school i. and the district - Be modified in response to feedback from ongoing assessments and participants' evaluations - Preserve regular planning time for teachers - Provide - training and ongoing support for the implementation of new and expanded programs/skills - training and ongoing support in the development of new and revised curricula and instructional strategies - time during the regular work day and work year for inquiry, research, reflection, and collaboration - time for individual and collaborative study of student data to improve student learning - opportunities for mentoring/peer coaching with colleagues on an ongoing basis - a depth of subject matter knowledge and a greater understanding of the impact of culture, gender, and learning styles - opportunities to assume new roles and career paths, including leadership positions - flexibility for collaboration of community partners with a variety of resources such as university-school partnerships, professional development schools, exchange programs, professional development resource centers, and cultural and business resources - opportunities for training by licensed health professionals in basic emergency lifesaving techniques, including CPR, AEDs, epinephrine injections, opioid antagonist medications (such as Narcan), and seizure management - training and ongoing support for the use of technology as an instructional tool.
 (1976, 2018)

-D-16.
+D-17.
 Professional Development for Education Support Professionals